 Junior School Meals - Years 3 -6

-Once your child is in years 3-6, if they want to continue with school meals, you will need to set up a ‘sQuid’ account. ‘sQuid’ is a cashless payments system.
+Once your child is in years 3-6, if they want to continue with school meals, you will need to set up a 'Tucasi'account.
+‘Tucasi' is a cashless payments system.
 It will provide you with a facility to be able to pay for your child’s school meals online.

-Each child will be issued with a registration letter and a guide on how to register a ‘sQuid’ account at
+Each child will be issued with a registration letter and a guide on how to register a ‘Tucasi’ account at

 the end of Year 2.

-Once you have registered a ‘sQuid’ account and topped up by ￡10 or more your account will be
+Once you have registered a ‘Tucasi’ account and topped up your account your child will be able to have a school meal.

 The school office will be available with help and support registering your account if you need it.

-‘sQuid’ also offer a dedicated customer service of which you can access via your ‘sQuid’ account
+‘Tucasi' also offer a dedicated customer service of which you can access via your 'Tucasi' account

 under ‘Contact Us’.

-To access squid, please click on the link below...
+To access 'Tucasi' please click on the link below...

 If your family receives: